 The Room and Board Contract is a contractual agreement between a student and Wheaton College, which outlines responsibilities for the privilege of living in residence.
 Students are responsible for knowing, understanding, and being in compliance with the terms and conditions of this agreement, and all policies outlined in the Wheaton College Student Handbook.

 Students may not engage in behavior which infringes on individual or group rights or which jeopardizes the health and safety of individuals and property.
 All residents must abide by the policies in the Room and Board Contract as well as regulations of the College, Federal, State and Municipal laws.
-Violations of these regulations may result in the termination of this contract and dismissal from the residence halls by the Associate Dean of Residential Life or the Dean of Students.
-Disciplinary action may also be taken by the College Hearing Board.
+Violations of these regulations may result in the termination of this contract and dismissal from the residence halls by the Assistant Dean of Residential Life or the Dean of Students.
+Student Conduct Review may also be taken by the College Hearing Board.

 Students are responsible for their guests’ behavior at all times, including ensuring that guests comply with all Wheaton College policies, and assume the consequences for violations and/or damages incurred by their guests.
-Students may be subject to disciplinary action by the College due to the behavior of their guests.
+Students may be subject to student conduct review by the College due to the behavior of their guests.
 All students share responsibility for maintaining a sense of community in their residence hall.
 This includes greeting and inquiring about anyone unfamiliar to them.

 Arrangements for having visitors should be negotiated and mutually agreed upon by roommates.
-However, overnight guests may remain for a maximum of three days per week and only with the prior approval of the roommate.
+However, overnight guests may remain for a maximum of three days per week, and no more than six nights in a month, and only with the prior approval of the roommate.

 The intent of guest privileges is to allow for reasonable visitation by a resident’s friends, not long-term or live-in visitors.
 The College reserves the right to terminate an individual’s guest privileges.
 The Residential Life staff may be called upon to help resolve problems regarding guests.